-These grants support faculty development programs in the humanities for school teachers and for college and university teachers.
-NEH Summer Seminars and Institutes may be as short as two weeks or as long as five weeks.
+These grants support professional development programs in the humanities for school teachers and for college and university faculty.
+NEH Summer Seminars and Institutes may be as short as one week or as long as four weeks.

 NEH Summer Seminars and Institutes

-- contribute to the intellectual vitality and professional development of participants;
+- contribute to the intellectual vitality of participants; and

 An NEH Summer Seminar or Institute may be hosted by a college, university, learned society, center for advanced study, library or other repository, cultural or professional organization, or school or school system.
-The host site must be suitable for the project, providing facilities for scholarship and collegial interaction.
-These programs are designed for a national audience of teachers.
+The host site must be suitable for the project, providing facilities for collegial interaction and scholarship.
+These programs are designed for a national audience of participants.

-In the last five competitions the Summer Seminars and Institutes program received an average of 148 applications.
-The program made an average of forty-eight awards per competition, for a funding ratio of 32 percent.
+In the last five competitions the Summer Seminars and Institutes program received an average of 149 applications.
+The program made an average of forty-seven awards per competition, for a funding ratio of 32 percent.